coronalabs/corona-docs/markdown/guide/programming/01/index.markdown

 ### Adding Physics

 Time to get into physics!
-Corona includes the [Box2D](http://www.box2d.org/) physics engine for your use in building apps.
+[Box2D](http://www.box2d.org/) is the included physics engine for your use in building apps and games.
 While using physics is not required to make a game, it makes it much easier to handle many game situations.

-Including physics is very easy with Corona.
+Including physics is very easy with CORONA_CORE_PRODUCT.
 Below the previous lines, add these commands:

 ``````{ brush="lua" gutter="true" first-line="20" highlight="[20,21]" }
 local physics = require( "physics" )